ypinhsuan/tp/docs/UserGuide.md

 display box, which is located immediately below the command box.

-   ![Command box and result display box](images/ugimages/CommandAndDisplayBox.png) Figure 2.
+   ![Command box and result display box](images/ugimages/CommandAndDisplayBox.png)
+   <br>Figure 2.
 The command box and result display box.

 The main viewing area consists of two sections: **Class** and **Student**